 The 8 Best Heart Rate Monitors

 This wiki has been updated 40 times since it was first published in March of 2015.
 With the technology available today, athletes can get into their target heart rate zones and stay there, maximizing the effectiveness of their workouts without putting undue stress on their bodies and their cardiovascular systems.
 That results in shorter recovery times and more efficient training.
 We've selected a wide range of monitors that can provide you with a plethora of useful data.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes